Toward Sustainable Agricultural Systems in the 21st Century

 Carolyn Fritz, M.B.A

-Ken Davenport, Ph.D.
-(AFINGEN Ag-Business Consultant) is an agricultural industry veteran, having served in leadership and executive capacities as Vice President of Strategy & CTO of Chromatin, Inc., Director of New Business Ventures with Bayer CropScience, GmbH, and CEO of ArborGen, LLC.
-Ken has held numerous leadership and executive roles, focused on strategy and its implementation at the leading edge of novel technology and unique commercial opportunities ranging from chemistry and biotechnology to biopharma and agricultural (e.g., cotton, forestry, specialty crops) industries.
-Prior to entry into the ag biotech, seed and related industries, he served as Director of Central Research for Hoechst Celanese.
-As part of the Afingen team, he places particular emphasis on Afingen’s product development; regulatory, intellectual property and out-licensing strategies; and approaches to third-party leaders in the ag biotech, planting seed, and related industries.
+Kenneth Davenport, Ph.D. is an agricultural industry veteran, having served in leadership and executive capacities as Vice President of Strategy & CTO of Chromatin, Inc., Director of New Business Ventures with Bayer CropScience, GmbH, and CEO of ArborGen, LLC.
+Ken has held numerous leadership and executive roles focused on strategy and its implementation at the leading edge of novel technology and unique commercial opportunities ranging from chemistry and biotechnology to biopharma and agricultural (e.g., cotton, forestry, specialty crops) industries.
+Prior to entry into the ag-biotech, seed, and related industries, he served as Director of Central Research for Hoechst Celanese.
+As part of the Afingen team, he places particular emphasis on Afingen’s product development; regulatory, intellectual property and out-licensing strategies; and approaches to third-party leaders in the ag-biotech, planting seed, and related industries.

 Bill Shelander, M.B.A.

-Bill Shelander, M.B.A.
-(AFINGEN co-founder) is Co-Director of Cleantech to Market program at University of California, Berkeley, Haas School of Business, and had been the Business Development expert for Lawrence Berkeley National Laboratory, a position aimed at enhancing the entrepreneurial awareness within the Lab’s research community with an emphasis on helping to create startups.
+Bill Shelander, M.B.A. is Co-Director of Cleantech to Market program at the University of California, Berkeley (UC Berkeley), Haas School of Business, and had been the Business Development expert for Lawrence Berkeley National Laboratory (Berkeley Lab), a position aimed at enhancing the entrepreneurial awareness within the Lab’s research community with an emphasis on helping to create startups.
 He has over 20 years of experience managing nearly $180 million in venture funds and returned over $600 million.
 He has invested in and helped to start dozens of high technology companies.
 He has seen both investment failures and successes with a distinguished track record as an officer or director of companies acquired or listed on NASDAQ.
 He has a BS in Systems Engineering with a minor in physics, an MS in Chemical Engineering, and an MBA from Stanford.

 Dominique Loque Ph.D.